 The fair value of the Founders' Restricted Shares was determined at the respective grant date by the Company, and was amortized over the respective vesting period on straight line basis.
-The share-based compensation expenses related to Founders' Restricted Shares for the years ended December 31, 2019 and 2020 were RMB 50,837 and RMB 1,030,178, respectively.
+The share-based compensation expenses related to Founders' Restricted Shares for the years ended December 31, 2020 were RMB 1,030,178.